 UIS requires immunizations for all students attending on ground, remote or living on campus.
-Records must be uploaded by the first semester to avoid a \$35 late processing fee and holds placed on students' accounts that restrict class registration for future semesters.
+Records must be uploaded by the 10th day of class during the first semester to avoid a \$35 late processing fee and holds placed on students' accounts that restrict class registration for future semesters.
 The immunization website has directions for locating immunization records and uploading them to a student's Patient Portal.